robclewley/ieee754_simulation/README.md

 Otherwise, the resulting representation in a will be to the "nearest" representable value under the rules of the context's precision and rounding mode.
-The values in a are instances of the context, and are not Binary class instances.
+The values in `a` are instances of the context, and are not Binary class instances.
-Note that a context instance cannot be initialized directly using a string literal for a binary fraction, to avoid ambiguity with the primary use case, namely with input strings for (sign, characteristic, significand).
+Note that a context instance cannot be initialized directly using a string literal for a binary fraction, to avoid ambiguity with the primary use
+case: namely, with input strings for the (sign, characteristic, significand).

 The Binary constructor can also represent _arbitrary_ precision binary values in the absence of a given context.
 After any of the above definitions of `x`: